Sheriff: 12-year-old Kan. boy dies after ejected in crash - NewsBreak

 Sheriff: 12-year-old Kan. boy dies after ejected in crash

 SHAWNEE COUNTY —Law enforcement authorities are investigating a fatal Sunday morning accident in Shawnee County.
-Just after 12:30a.m., a 2004 Acura...northplattepost.com
+Just after 12:30a.m., a 2004 Acura...greatbendpost.com

 SHAWNEE COUNTY —Law enforcement authorities are investigating a fatal Sunday morning accident in Shawnee County.
-Just after 12:30a.m., a 2004 Acura...northplattepost.com
+Just after 12:30a.m., a 2004 Acura...greatbendpost.com

 Comments / 0